blockchain-unica/rosetta-smart-contracts/contracts/htlc/README.md

 After contract creation, the HTLC allows two actions:
 - **reveal**, which requires the caller to provide a preimage of the commit, and tranfers the whole contract balance to the committer;
-- **timeout**, which can be called only after the deadline, and and tranfers the whole contract balance to the receiver.
+- **timeout**, which can be called only after the deadline, and tranfers the whole contract balance to the receiver.

 ## Implementations

 - **Solidity/Ethereum**:
 - **Rust/Solana**:
-- **Aiken/Cardano**:
+- **Aiken/Cardano**: implementation coherent with the specification.
 - **PyTeal/Algorand**:
 - **SmartPy/Tezos**:
 - **Move/Aptos**: